pickeloe5/fuffle-legacy/README.md

 be changed about the project, **PLEASE** open a github issue.
 If you'd like to contact the developers, you can reach us at aboutthepickle@gmail.com.

+## Updates
+That last update was made 12 PM, August 5th.
+You can now make a file `.fuffle-cfg.json` in your project directory to set config related to fuffle.
+This includes properties such as `port`, `cssPreproc`, `cssExtension`, `viewEngine`, `viewExtension`, `viewDir` and more.
+More information on what can be configured is soon to come.

 ### Table of Contents
 - [Generator](#generator)
 - [Routing](#routing)